josehu07/SplitFS/README.md

 cd ..
 ```

-Notice that setting `LEDGER_YCSB` environment variable is not set here.
+Notice that `LEDGER_YCSB` environment variable is not set here.
 SplitFS source code uses macro flags (derived from environment variables) extensively to turn code pieces on/off...
-This is definitely a BAD DESIGN imo.
 I was only able to run the microbenchmark successfully without any `LEDGER_*` variables on.

 ## Set Up Ext4-DAX